-To treat heroin addiction, we can get started right away.
+You may be eligible to enter heroin addiction rehab right away.
 Contact The Hader Clinic for a Free 60-Minute Consultation.
-If the situation is dire, call us.
-We offer priority admission for patients in crisis.Contact us
+Priority admission will be offered to patients in crisis.Contact us

 Heroin is a manufactured drug that comes from the opium poppy plant.
 Unlike many other opioids and analgesics, it is illegal.
 However, it is still a powerful depressant, and is incredibly addictive.
 While heroin can contribute to feelings of euphoria and pain relief in the short term, it comes with a range of very harmful effects, including infertility, damage to the heart, lungs, and brain, and a high potential for overdose.

 The Hader Clinic approaches heroin treatment using a holistic model of care.
-Through a range of therapies and programs, we treat the physical, emotional, psychological, social, and spiritual elements of addiction.
+At our heroin rehab centre in Melbourne, patients receive treatment for the physical, emotional, psychological, social, and spiritual elements of addiction.
 Each heroin rehab program will have unique features and costs depending on the patient.

 Heroin is one of the most destructive drugs on the street today.
 Addiction affects many facets of day-to-day life.
 Fortunately, with the help of The Hader Clinic, these effects can be addressed.

 Heroin can be difficult to withdraw from, and the exact symptoms will vary based on a patient's history with the substance.
 However, all heroin withdrawals are both physically and psychologically unpleasant.

-The first stage of heroin treatment is usually Acute Withdrawal.
+The first stage of heroin addiction treatment is usually Acute Withdrawal.
 These symptoms are physical and psychological, and can include:

-The second stage of heroin withdrawal is Post Acute Withdrawal.
+The second stage of heroin treatment is managing Post Acute Withdrawal.
 These symptoms can last for weeks and months, and can include: